Team

 Prof Gerda Reith

 Gerda is a Professor of Social Sciences at the University of Glasgow with a longstanding specialism in gambling and problem gambling; its causes, consequences and cultural meanings.
 She has written extensively on the empirical and theoretical issues around these topics, and her book, The Age of Chance: Gambling in Western Culture, won the Philip Abrams Prize for the best book in sociology for 2000.
 Gerda actively engages with gambling policy makers globally and has conducted extensive research across gambling and consumption-related topics.
 Gerda is a commissioner on the Lancet Public Health Commission on Gambling and the Howard League Commission on Crime and Problem Gambling.
-Her latest book is Addictive Consumption: Capitalism, Modernity and Excess.
+Her latest book is Addictive Consumption: Capitalism, Modernity and Excess

-Dr Heather Wardle
+Prof Heather Wardle

 Dr Chris Bunn

-Chris is a Lecturer in Sociology at the University of Glasgow and a Senior Researcher at the Malawian Epidemiology and Intervention Research Unit.
+Chris is a Senior Lecturer in Sociology at the University of Glasgow and a Senior Researcher at the Malawian Epidemiology and Intervention Research Unit.
 His work focuses on both gambling and long-term health conditions.
 He is particularly interested in the intersection between sports sponsorship and gambling harm, how widespread and evolving digital technologies have enabled a new global gambling landscape to emerge and approaches to reducing gambling-related harms.
 Chris has a special interest in the origins and development of commercial forms of gambling in Malawi and the broad social consequences they have had for Malawians.
 Chris is a commissioner on the Lancet Public Health Commission on Gambling.

 Dr Daria Ukhova